reskillamericans/info-2021/README.md

 Program info for participants of the 2021 cohort of Reskill Americans.

+# Program Status

+*Updated March 29, 2021*

+We are entering week 3 of the program this week.
+If you are keeping up you should:

+- Be logging into [Slack](reskillamericans.slack.com) to check **#announcements**.
+- Login to the [LMS](reskillamericans.us) (Learning Management System)
+- Selected a Track to focus on and entered the code from **#announcements** to join the LMS group for that track.
+- Completed your first week's assignments.
+If you are not done, you will have until Saturday, April 3rd, to complete them.

+**NOTICE**: It's very important that you **complete the Courses assigned to you on time**.
+New courses are added to your LMS each Saturday, and you should complete them by the following Saturday.
+If you fail to complete them, you will have a one week grace period.
+But after that time, **you will no longer be able to participate in our program with unfinished assignments.** *If you do not get a passing grade in an assignment, you can take the test again until you pass.*

 # Program Outline

 Welcome to our program!
 The general outline of our course spans seven